microsoft/ivy/language.md

     forall X:node,Y,Z. X=Y & Y=Z -> X=Y

-## Assume, assert and init
+## Assume, require and ensure

-The primitive actions `assume` and `assert` allow us to write specifications.
-The `assert` action fails if the associated condition is false.
+The primitive actions `require` and `ensure` allow us to write specifications.
+These actions fail if the associated condition is false.
 For example, suppose we wish the `connect` action to handle only the case where the node *y* is not in the failed set.
 We could write

     action connect(x:node, y:node) = {
-        assert ~failed(y);
+        require ~failed(y);
         link(x,y) := true
     }

-If the condition `~failed(y)` is true, control passes through the `assert` and this action behaves in the same way as the original.
-If the condition `~failed(y)` is false, however, the semantics of `assert` is undefined.
+If the condition `~failed(y)` is true, control passes through the `require` and this action behaves in the same way as the original.
+If the condition `~failed(y)` is false, however, the `require` action fails.
 This means that whenever we use `connect` we must prove that the *y* argument is not in the failed set.

+The `ensure` action is similar, except it is the responsibility of the action itself to ensure the truth of the formula.
+For example:

+    action increment(x:node) returns (y:node) = {
+        y := x + 1;
+        ensure y > x
+    }

+The semantics of `require` and `ensure` are the same, except for the assignment of blame when they fail.
+With `require`, the onus of guaranteeing the truth of the formula falls on the action's caller, while with `ensure` it falls on the action itself.
+We will refer to `require` and `ensure` actions collectively as *assertions*.

 On the other hand, the `assume` action does not allow control to pass through if the associated condition is false.
 A typical application of